wp-plugins/no-more-admin/readme.txt

 == Screenshots ==

-There are no screenshots, but you can test it [confusedthoughts](http://www.confusedthoughts.com) here
+There are no screenshots, but you can test it [confusedthoughts](http://www.confusedthoughts.com/wp-admin)

 == Changelog ==

 = 1.0 =
 * Initial Release

+= 2.0 =
+* This version allows for the use of ajax call from the front end.
+Also compatable with Buddypress

 == Upgrade Notice ==

 = 1.0 =
 * Initial Release

+= 2.0 =
+* This version allows for the use of ajax call from the front end.
+Also compatable with Buddypress